-Many recent posts were alredy dated.
+Many posts were already dated.
 A 2017 news item said Kevin Spacey would be playing Gore Vidal in a Netflix biopic and I wrote: “I’m there!”
 I suggested Louis C.K. as the next Oscar host and everyone was like: “Love him!”
 I kept quoting Garrison Keillor.
 I kept writing: “Franken 2020!”

-Melancholy was inevitable.
-I came across a jaunty invitation from a wife throwing a surprise birthday party for her husband and knew that within a year of that event they would divorce acrimoniously.
-I posted obits for Philip Seymour Hoffman, Meadowlark Lemon, Gore Vidal, Harmon Killebrew, David Carr, and Dave Niehaus.
-In 2015, Cinema Books closed; in 2014, the Harvard Exit closed.
-Some deaths were more personal.
-I couldn’t unfriend from my friend Jessica’s memorial page until the very end.
+I came across a jaunty invitation from a wife throwing a surprise birthday party for her husband.
+Within a year of that past, that event, they would divorce acrimoniously.
+I had trouble unfriending from my friend Jessica’s memorial page; it felt like severing a connection forever.
 I couldn't delete my mother’s 2019 obituary, with nearly 200 comments from family and friends; it stayed at the top of my feed, the first post I came across in my backwards march through time; the lump in my throat.

-The further back I went, the quainter some of it became.
+Some of it was quaint.
 Oh right, flash mobs.
 Oh god, word clouds.
 There were “Mad Men”-yourself memes, Benedict Cumberbatch name generators, and Alex Pareene’s “Hack List.”
 (God, I miss the hack list.)
 Here's when everyone was doing the “You’re in a horror movie” meme, and the “You’re a serial killer” meme.
 Name your top 15 albums and pass it on!
 So much crap we did.
 All they had to do was ask.

 But the toughest part of my scorched-earth backwards march wasn’t any of this; it was the monster in the middle.

 The monster in the middle

-He started out as a joke to us.
+He started out as a joke.
 In 2010, after I posted Alex Pareene’s article “A patriot’s guide to still hating Obama for killing Osama,” my father commented: “Donald Trump is already asking to see the death certificate.”
 I posted a 2012 Onion article in which Donald Trump owns up to what a “sad, pathetic human being” he is.
 That was in 2012.
 We had no idea.